nyakuro/discordbot-aikatsup-search/README.md

 # discord-aikatsu-image

+A discord bot search an Aikatsu image and write its url on the text channel.

 ## Requirement
 * Python 3.6

 ## Setup

+### Installation
 Install pipenv with pip or Homebrew.
 ```
 $ pip install pipenv